 Flag Beach is suitable for all levels with both protected flat water and waves available in most tides and winds.
 Much like El Medano, in high season the water is warm enough to leave your wetsuit at home.
 Reliable trade winds mean you can kitesurf all year round in Fuerteventura, but conditions are best in the summer.

-Established in 1988 and offering kitesurfing lessons in English, German, Italian, Spanish and French since 1999, Flag Beach Watersports Centre is the kite school of choice in Fuerteventura.
+Offering kitesurfing lessons in English, German, Italian, Spanish and French since 1999, Flag Beach Watersports Centre is the kite school of choice in Fuerteventura.
 Using three 6 metre 90hp boats they teach where conditions are best for downwind kitesurfing.

 Just down the road, Sotavento is well worth a visit.
 The main beach is a long and has a wide lagoon that’s ideal for beginners with waves and chop further out that will suit more advanced riders.
 Fuerteventura is undoubtedly one of the best kite spots in Europe, but there are plenty of other good kitesurfing destinations in the Canary Islands.